Thrombotic Thrombocytopenic Purpura (TTP)

 D-dimer and fibrinogen assay findings are as follows:

-Evaluation of renal function with a blood urea nitrogen (BUN) and creatinine level is necessary to establish the presence and severity of renal impairment.
+Evaluation of kidney function with a blood urea nitrogen (BUN) and creatinine level is necessary to establish the presence and severity of acute kidney injury.
 This also aids in differentiating HUS from TTP, but patients classified as TTP in some studies have had an elevated creatinine level and those with HUS have had neurologic abnormalities, again emphasizing that these are clinical diagnoses.

 Lactate dehydrogenase (LDH) and bilirubin (direct and total) levels are indirect measures of the degree of hemolysis.
 An LDH level in the 1000 IU/L range (normal, < 200 IU/L) is not unusual.
 Generally, a moderate degree of hyperbilirubinemia (2.5-4 mg/dL) is present, with the indirect form predominating.

-The direct Coombs test determines the presence of antibodies on red cells.
+The direct antiglobulin (Coombs) test determines the presence of antibodies on red cells.
 Antibodies, if present, are more consistent with autoimmune hemolytic anemia.

 Because of the association of TTP/HUS with HIV infection, serologic evaluation for HIV infection should be obtained in all newly presenting patients.